 The graph shows that since about 1670 there has been a continual overall downward trend in real interest rates.
 Despite this trend, there have also been short-term interest rate rises.
-This is typically as a result of government policy decision.
+This is typically as a result of government policy decisions.

-What the data shows is that a rise would-be against the market trends and therefore is highly unlikely to be long term sustainable.
+What the data shows is that a rise would be against the market trends and therefore is highly unlikely to be long-term sustainable.
 In other words, there’s a greater probability that interest rates will go down than they can go up, and negative rates looking increasingly likely in the longer-term, if not the near term.

 What can you do to mitigate the risk of a short-term interest rate rises?
 Fixing your mortgage for a decent period, with lenders are offering 10-year fixes at the moment, is one way.
 You will, however, have to take into account the higher rate you’ll have to pay and any repayment fees you’d incur should you wish to buy yourself out of the deal early.

 It’s also a good idea to factor in higher percentages when calculating your potential property’s viability.
 Stress testing at a higher rate and understanding exactly what margin there can throw up some surprising figures.
 And it’s always better to be surprised before you’ve laid out your money than after!

 You could start paying an increased interest rate before it happens to create an extra sink fund.
 After all, having a backup vault is always handy, regardless of what business you’re in.